Molecular Biology

 The students will work in groups of 4/5 students and develop, in a theoretical way, a research project up to the elaboration of a classroom presentation.

-Model organisms for molecular biology studies.
+Model organisms for molecular biology studies and methods to generate a model.

 DNA topology and topoisomerases.